 3. Position item at top of screen

 In Scratch, the y position represents how high or low an item is on the screen.
 If we want an item to go down, what do you think we should do to the y position?
 If you guessed subtract (or change by a negative), you’re right!
+We will also use a forever loop to make sure that the sprite continues to fall until it reaches the bottom of the screen.
 Add the following code to your falling sprite to make it move down the screen.

 5. Make item reset to top of screen

 Right now, our item falls one time and then gets stuck at the bottom of the screen, but we want our item to keep jumping back to the top to fall again.
 In other words, 'if' the item’s y position is below a certain point on the screen, then jump to a random position at the top.
-Try to translate that into code first, and then check your answer with the image below.
+That word “if” is a keyword.
+If you hear that, you should be thinking about using a conditional.
+We will use an “if-then” conditional to make this happen.
+In this case, our condition will be if the y position is less than -170 then we will reset the position of the sprite, just like we did at the beginning of the game!
+You will find the less than block under the math operators category.
+Make sure your code matches what you see below.

 Reset top of screen